jodal/pyspotify/docs/api/session.rst

     A Spotify session object.

-    .. classmethod:: create(settings)
+    .. classmethod:: create(manager, settings)

         Creates a new Spotify session.
 Call once per process.

-        :param settings: an object that has the sessions settings as attributes
+        :param manager: an object that has the session callbacks as methods
+        :param settings: an :class:`Settings` object
         :returns: a :class:`Session` object embedding the newly created Spotify session